-Despite remarkable achievements in reducing vertical transmission, we do not fully understand how it happens.
-What we do understand, though, is that there are many factors that affect transmission.
+Despite huge reductions in vertical transmission, we do not fully understand exactly how transmission happens.
+But, we do understand that there are many factors that affect the risk.

 This section has lots of medical words.
-We have explained on the first page of this section.
+We have explained these here.